-6. Largest Galaxy
+7. Largest Galaxy

 A super galaxy is a galaxy that has merged with many others and they sit in the middle of galaxy clusters.
-The largest that we’ve discovered so far, is arguably the IC1101 super galaxy.
+The largest that we’ve discovered so far is the IC1101 super galaxy.
 It is 6 million light years across.
 Compare that to the Milky Way which is a mere 100 thousand light years across.
 IC1101 is a staggering 60 times larger than our own.

-5. Radio Lobes
+6. Radio Lobes

 These emissions are in the form of radio energy jets which can be seen with a radio telescope.
-The largest is located in the galaxy is 3C236 which is located in the constellation Leo minor.
+The largest is located in the galaxy is 3C236 which is located in the constellation Leo Minor.
 Its jets span 40 million light years across.
 The jets from end to end are by far larger than any galaxy.

-4. Lyman Alpha Blobs
+5. Lyman Alpha Blobs

 These blobs are a very short lived phase of the birth of galaxy clusters.
-They are an amorphous object filled with gas that are not fully coalesced or bound and set gravitationally yet.
-They resemble amoebas or jellyfish in shape.
-The largest one that we know of is 200 million light years wide located in the constellation Aquarius.
+They are amorphous objects filled with gas that haven’t fully coalesced and are not bound or set gravitationally yet.
+As these blobs age, they will condense and eventually form giant collections of galaxies.

 4. The Boötes Void

 But what about the areas where they don’t reside?
 Enter the Boötes Void.
 This region of ‘nothingness’ is a whopping 250 million light years across.
 That’s 2,500 milky way galaxies placed side by side.
 Voids are like holes in our universe, and the Boötes Void is the largest.

-2. Shapley Super Cluster
+3. Shapley Super Cluster

 The Shapley supercluster is a collection of galaxies some 400+ million light years long.
-This puts our Milky Way galaxy around 4,000 times smaller.
-It would take our fastest spacecraft trillions of years to cross it.
+Our own Milky Way galaxy is roughly 4,000 times smaller.
+The supercluster is so big, that our fastest spacecraft would spend trillions of years trying to cross it.

 1. The Cosmic Web